 Hosted by the very funny Annie and Bianka (who doesn’t love a free comedy show thrown in with an awards ceremony?), the event was a roaring success, with nine awards given out across a range of categories.
 Guests were treated to delicious drinks, great food, sweet tunes from guest DJs, with a copy of the new Time Out Bar Awards issue to take home at the end of the night.

 The snack game was strong, with mac and cheese balls, mushroom sausage rolls and salmon rillettes tarts making their way around the packed venue alongside a grazing station from Savour and Grace.
 People were handed shots of Fireball to get the party started before sipping on Buffalo Trace and Fever-Tree dry ginger ale, Adelaide Hills Gin and four different kinds of Fever-Tree tonics, Two Suns Premium Dry, Mountain Goat Steam Ale, Willie Smith’s ciders and wines from Unico Zelo.

-So who emerged victorious in the 2019 Time Out Bar Awards?
+So who emerged victorious in the 2020 Time Out Bar Awards?

-Among the bars to open in Melbourne in the past year, Clooney Kitchen and Bar, which brought the good times to Port Melbourne, was named Best New Bar.
+Among the bars to open in Melbourne in the past year, Bar Margaux, which brought the good times to the very late nights of Melbourne, was named Best New Bar.

-Guests also took home photos and gifs from FotoBox in case those memories got hazy.
+Guests also took home photos and GIFs from FotoBox in case those memories got hazy.